ubccr/ccrdocs/pages/howto/matlab.md

 !!!
 Warning "X11 Forwarding"
     CCR does not allow X Windows forwarding on our Compute nodes or Login nodes so the graphical MATLAB is not available with these methods.
 You must use OnDemand to access the MATLAB GUI.

-### Running MATLAB using an interacive job
+### Running MATLAB using an interactive job

-Here is an example of how to submit an interactive job to run MATLAB from the command line
+Here is an example of how to submit an interactive job to run MATLAB from the command line.
+NOTE:  this example uses the `general-compute` partition of the `ub-hpc` cluster.
+Please refer to our [Slurm documentation](../hpc/jobs.md) for more options.
 ```
 $ salloc --qos=general-compute --partition=general-compute --job-name "Interactive_Matlab" --cpus-per-task=1 --ntasks=1 --time=01:00:00
 salloc: Pending job allocation 15395595